 From a linear to a circular economy

-In a circular economy, nearly all products used by Dutch people will be reused again and again.
+In a circular economy, people will be able to reuse nearly all products again and again.
 If a product is broken, it will be repaired.
-And if that is no longer possible, new products are made from it.
+And if that is no longer possible, new products will be made from it.
 In a circular economy, waste is the new raw material.
-There is no longer the line: produce, consume and then throw it away.
+A product’s life is no longer a straight line from being produced to being consumed and then discarded.

 This saves raw materials, the environment and reduces CO2 emissions.
 It stimulates innovation, new business activity and employment.